marissaweis/ssl_neuron/README.md

 # Self-supervised Representation Learning of Neuronal Morphologies

-This repository contains code to the paper [Self-supervised Representation Learning of Neuronal Morphologies](https://arxiv.org/abs/2112.12482) by M.A.
-Weis, L. Pede, T. Lüddecke and A.S.
-Ecker (2021).
+This repository contains code to the paper [Self-Supervised Graph Representation Learning for Neuronal Morphologies](https://openreview.net/forum?id=ThhMzfrd6r) by M.A.
+Weis, L. Hansel, T. Lüddecke and A.S.
+Ecker (2023).

 ## Installation